 If you want a timeless classic, consider giving the current ones in your home an upgrade by switching to black frames.
-Black frames are excellent for creating a minimalist yet elegant ambiance in your interiors.
+Black frames are excellent for creating a minimalist yet elegant ambience in your interiors.
 Even better, black is a neutral colour, which means it can work with almost any style and complement any colour motif.

 4. Golden frames

-Although most people consider the colour gold outdated, golden frames are making a comeback and are likely to be found in more homes.
+Although most people consider the colour gold outdated, golden frames are returning and are likely to be found in more homes.
 This is because switching to gold frames for your photos and artwork is one way to impart warmth to your home’s interior.
 It’s also ideal if you want a focal point that showcases your favourite photos since gold stands out.
 Depending on your style preferences, you can go for a simple frame or those with elaborate designs.

 5. Wooden frames

 Wood has always been considered a timeless material, and you’ll see wood used in both contemporary and traditional home design.
-The natural colour and texture of wooden frames in your home give your interior a warm, inviting ambiance.
+The natural colour and texture of wooden frames in your home give your interior a warm, inviting ambience.
 Some types of wood frames include maple, poplar, cherry, and mahogany, to name a few.